 Combining our evaluation methods throughout the lifespan of the study will benefit the research in terms of data collection, analysis, and the resultant lessons.
-In terms of data collection, interview topic guides will in the first instance be informed by the documentary analysis and primary measures used in the process, outcome and patient experience analyses, and latterly incorporate initial findings from the process, outcome, and patient experience analyses.
+In terms of data collection, interview topic guides will in the first instance be informed by the documentary analysis and primary measures used in the process, outcome and patient experience analyses, and latterly incorporate issues identified through our ongoing observations (e.g. system responses to new contextual challenges).
 The process and outcome analyses will in part be guided by documentary analysis (e.g. in terms of specifying when centralisation took place and identifying relevant measures).
 Potential sources of cost data will be partly identified through interviews and documentary analysis (e.g. issues related to staffing and resource use), while the focus of the cost-effectiveness analysis will be guided by the results of the outcomes analysis.
-The attributes used in the DCE will be informed by data from interviews with professionals, patients and the public, and the patient experience survey data.
+The attributes used in the DCE will be informed by documentary analysis and further confirmed with professionals, patients and the public.